HeliumAce/instarules/tasks/tasks-prd-gamechat-refactor.md

 - Use `npm run test` to run all tests, `npm run test:watch` for watch mode
 - Maintain identical CSS classes and behavior when extracting components
 - Each extracted component should have identical props interface to current implementation
-- Focus on user behavior testing rather than implementation details
+- **Testing Philosophy**: Focus on user behavior and interactions, not implementation details
+- **Test What Matters**: User can see content, click buttons, submit forms, etc.
+- **Avoid Overkill**: Don't test edge cases, CSS classes, or internal implementation

 ## Tasks